adolfont/caes005-introduction-to-functional-programming/README.md

 ## 2025 Offering

 The *Introduction to Functional Programming* course will be delivered fully remotely.
 More details will be available soon.
-Classes are expected to begin in early August and will take place on **Mondays**, from **15:50 to 18:40 (UTC-3)**.
+Classes are expected to begin in early August and will take place on **Tuesdays**, from **15:50 to 18:40 (UTC-3)**. _I had to change it from Mondays to Tuesdays._

 **Interested in joining?** Please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSfR_0IToplIeHo-neJJEHi9hbo67M4CarOhmi2b28WIVJsLXg/viewform?usp=dialog) to express your interest.
 You will be notified when enrollment opens.